stachu79/projekt4/psycho.md

-We so, that http service is running on machine.
-We opened the page.
+I noticed, that the http service is running on the machine.
+I opened the page.
 Default page:

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/webpage01.png)